Unique Glamping in Northern Ontario: Dark Skies, Yurts & Lakeside Domes

 Continue the drive along the coast of Lake Superior into Superior Country for about 2 hours or so to Pukaskwa National Park.

 Located on the northern shore of Lake Superior, Pukaskwa National Park is an outdoor adventurer’s dream!
-Pukaskwa is the perfect backdrop for your northern outdoor experience combining authentic boreal wilderness with longstanding Anishinaabe culture.
+Pukaskwa is the perfect backdrop for your northern outdoor experience combining authentic boreal wilderness with Anishinaabe culture.

 Flanked by breathtaking coniferous forests and rich in history, you will never find yourself bored as you explore the park.
 Choose from backcountry hiking, swimming, paddling or all of the above, the park has you covered.